microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 ## Use Cases for using function calls

-There's many different uses cases where function calls can improve your app like:
+There are many different use cases where function calls can improve your app like:

 - **Calling External Tools**.
-Chat bots are great at providing answers to questions from users.
-By using function calling, the chat bots can use messages from users to complete certain tasks.
+Chatbots are great at providing answers to questions from users.
+By using function calling, the chatbots can use messages from users to complete certain tasks.
 For example, a student can ask the chatbot to "Send email to my instructor saying I need more assistance with this subject".
 This can make a function call to `send_email(to: string, body: string)`

 - **Create API or Database Queries**.
 Users can find information using natural language that gets converted into a formatted query or API request.
-An example of this could be a teacher that request "Who are the students that completed the last assignment" which could call a function named `get_completed(student_name: string, assignment: int, current_status: string)`
+An example of this could be a teacher who requests "Who are the students that completed the last assignment" which could call a function named `get_completed(student_name: string, assignment: int, current_status: string)`

 - **Creating Structured Data**.
-Users can take the a block of text or CSV and use the LLM to extract important information from it.
-For example, a student can convert Wikipedia article about peace agreements  to create AI flash cards.
+Users can take a block of text or CSV and use the LLM to extract important information from it.
+For example, a student can convert a Wikipedia article about peace agreements  to create AI flash cards.
 This can be done by using a function called  `get_important_facts(agreement_name: string, date_signed: string, parties_involved: list)`

 ## Creating Your First Function Call